Skipants/rspec-workshop/slides.md

 - A user can ping people by name via `POST /ping` with a name, greeting, and company
 - The greeting must always be "hello" and the company must always be "financeit"
-- A user can only get help from `GET /help` if they have pinged `@skipants`.
+- A user can only get help from `GET /help` if they have sent a `POST /ping` with `name=@skipants`.
 Otherwise the user gets a 404 response.

 Constraints:

-- Write an integration test before doing any code
+- Write an integration test before doing any code.
-- Write an invariant of the test -- if you ping someone who is NOT `@skipants`, then you should get a 404 from `GET /help`
+- Write an invariant of the test -- if you have called `POST /ping` with a name other than `@skipants`, then you should get a 404 from `GET /help`.

 Goal: To get more comfortable with TDD and integration tests

 Time: 45 minutes

 # Request Spec TDD Exercise

 Tips:

+- Each integration test should be calling both the `POST /ping` and `GET /help` in the same test.
 - Start with a file in `spec/requests/`.
-Don't sweat the filename -- they are more subjective than unit test files.
+Don't sweat the filename -- integration test names are more subjective than unit test files.
 - Use a base set of parameters named `valid_params` and use `Hash#merge` to highlight the difference in state between your base case and the invariant
 - You don't need to save `greeting` or `company` to the database.
 That constraint is just there to enforce and get you used to the usage of `valid_params`.
-- Delete any guard assertions in the middle of your test when you're finished. ie. If you wrote an `expect` between the two requests, get rid of it after.
-It makes tests harder to follow later on and is only really useful for debugging.
+- `GET /help` should not be taking in any parameters.

 # Factory Bot

 A gem used for organizing fixture data.
 Instead of passing the same parameters over and over to `.create` a database record, you can use factory definitions and traits to abstract that stuff away.
 It also provides a way to organize fixtures in such a way that they are reusable among different tests.

 https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md

+# Factory Bot

 ```ruby
 FactoryBot.define do